 2 tablespoons maple syrup, or brown rice syrup

 1/4 teaspoon ground black pepper, or to taste

 1 red chile pepper, de-seeded and minced, optional garnish

 Preheat oven to 350 degrees.

 Place chopped vegetables in a flat casserole dish, such as you would use for lasagna.
-Pour oil over, then sprinkle with the cumin seeds, ground cumin, and cayenne pepper.
+Pour the coconut oil over, then sprinkle with the cumin seeds, ground cumin, and cayenne pepper.
 Toss well to mix.

-When vegetables are soft, remove from oven.
+When vegetables are soft, remove from the oven.
 Leaving them in the baking dish, add the butter (if using) and drizzle over the syrup.
 Top with salt and pepper and toss well.

 Do a taste-test, adding more salt if desired.
 Add more syrup if you prefer them sweeter.
-If too sweet or too salty, add a squeeze of lemon juice.
+If it's too sweet or too salty, add a squeeze of lemon juice.